gcallah/BookReviews/musa.md

 How to handle the inconvenient fact that the vast bulk of the "BIPOCs" being championed by the woke have little interest in their agenda and theories, mostly finding them, in so far as they are even aware of them, fairly ridiculous?
-That's easy: minorities who dissent from elite opinions on what represents "racial justice" are dismissed as being not really minorities, as evidenced by Joe Biden's remark that any black person who would vote for Donald Trump "ain't really black."
+That's easy: minorities who dissent from elite opinions on what represents "racial justice" are dismissed as being *not really* minorities at all, as evidenced by Joe Biden's remark that any black person who would vote for Donald Trump "ain't really black."
 Elites are all in favor of empowering people from minority groups, but only so long as those people adhere to the elite party line.
 What woke elites really are always "centering" is themselves.

-AG points out that invocations of Americas "fundamentally racist" nature, a nature that supposedly makes incremental reform pointless, actually excuses those invoking it from doing anything at all about our current situation.
+And some of the most cherished tropes of the woke elite turn out to be similarly self-serving.
+For instance, AG points out that invocations of Americas "fundamentally racist" nature, a nature that supposedly makes incremental reform pointless, actually excuses those invoking it from doing anything at all about our current situation.

 In his conclusion, AG is at pains to point out that he is not accusing symbolic capitalists of insincerity in their advocacy for social justice.
 But is he justified in doing so?
 Are these poeple really "true believers"?
 I have no doubt that they have convinced themselves that they are, to a great extent so that they can hold onto their power and prestige with a clear conscience.
 But isn't this more a case, as Aquinas would have it, of a corruption of the intellect through sin?
-Isn't it more like a case of a Lothario who convinces himself that women really like being seduced and then emotionally rejected so that he can justify behaving that way?
+Isn't it similar to a Lothario who convinces himself that women really like being seduced and then emotionally rejected so that he can justify behaving that way?

 Let's say I tell you I have a "sincere" commitment to sobriety.
 But every single night you find me out in a bar.
 At some